How to Write a Book Dedication

 There’s no right or wrong choice, but here are some ideas:

-• You could dedicate your book to someone who did (or didn’t) believe in you.
-“When I publish my bestseller, it would be dedicated to my literature teacher who said I will amount to nothing.
+You could dedicate your book to someone who did (or didn’t) believe in you.
+“When I publish my bestseller, it [will] be dedicated to my literature teacher who said I will amount to nothing.
 Cheers,” wrote Redditor Mental_octo.

-• You could dedicate your book to a person, group, organization, or cause that you’d like to call attention to—if relevant to your book.
+You could dedicate your book to a person, group, organization, or cause that you’d like to call attention to—if relevant to your book.
 A hypothetical fitness book dedication by Chad Barbell might be “for my friends at my local CrossFit gym.”
-A hypothetical book about fire safety might be dedicated to
+A hypothetical book about fire safety might be dedicated to fallen firefighters or to victims of a fire.

 These are just a few possibilities.